shipyardapp/Shipyard-Documentation/docs/tutorials/referencing-fleet-webhook-parameters.md

 Feel free to peruse this script beforehand so you understand everything that it's doing.
 The script is accomplishing four main things:

-1. Reads in the Shipyard environment variables for the paths to the conditional headers and body files.
+1. Reads in the Platform environment variables for the paths to the conditional headers and body files.
 2. Conditionally reads in the headers and body files (the body is assumed to be a JSON file in this example).
 3. Loops over the key-value pairs for both files and prints each one out